the-architech-xyz/types/docs/plugin-development.md

 ## Overview

 The Architech CLI uses a modular plugin system that allows you to extend the functionality with custom technologies, frameworks, and tools.
-This guide will help you understand how to create, develop, and integrate plugins.
+This guide will help you understand how to create, develop, and integrate plugins that generate unified interface files.

 ## Plugin Architecture